Did you know that most website traffic begins with an online search?

 8. Use a Crisp, Descriptive URL

 This is also ideal for marketing over social media, where your content can only be added as a URL.
-A short, descriptive URL works the best on social media, too.
+A short, descriptive URL works best on social media, too.

 9. Create Backlinks for Your Landing Pages